prototypo/persistenturls/src/README.txt

 software may be found at http://purlz.org.
 Please consider joining the mailing lists and participating in the online community so we can serve you better.

+Please note that version 1.2 replaces version 1.1 entirely.
+Version 1.1 should not be used.

 This software is licensed as defined in the accompanying files LICENSE.txt and LEGAL.txt.
 These files may be found in the